Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Screenshot of the Render dashboard at the Settings tab, showing the detail of revealed Config vars.
 The RENDER_DATABASE_URI variable is present](../assets/deployment/deployment_set-env-var-render.png)

 Updating the app's environment variables will trigger our app to re-deploy.
 Re-deployment may take several minutes to complete.
+If we navigate to our webservice's info page and watch the logs, we should see a `"Your service is live 🎉"` message when the deployment is complete.

+We can also check if our app was deployed successfully by navigating to our main [Render dashboard](https://dashboard.render.com/).
+Under the "Status" field it should read `Deployed`.

 ## Verify